CS-5100/Satellite/README.md

     - Termination: Repeat this process until no neighboring state is better than the current one or the maximum number of iterations have been reached.
 At this point, you’ve reached a local optimum.

 2. Simulated Annealing:
-Simulated Annealing draws inspiration from metallurgical processes, where metals are heated to a high temperature and then gradually cooled to remove defects and optimize their crystal structure.
+This algorithm draws inspiration from metallurgical processes, where metals are heated to a high temperature and then gradually cooled to remove defects and optimize their crystal structure.
 Algorithm:
     - Initial State: Start with an arbitrary or random solution.
     - Neighboring States: Identify neighboring states of the current solution by making small adjustments.